Muckle Flugga Lighthouse: History

-In 1851 it was decided to build a lighthouse on north Unst but, because of difficulties in determining the exact location, nothing had been done by the start of 1854.
+In 1851 it was decided to build a lighthouse on North Unst.
+David Stevenson went toinspect the site but on two occasions he was unsuccessful.
+He did not believe if was practical or that ships would use a close route.
+The proposed site was not flat.
+Water was known to pass at a height of 200 feet and Stevenson observed a huge six tonne piece of rock that had been removed by the waves, eighty feet above the sea.
+The admiralty were insistent as they remembered ships lost in 1811 that resulted in a loss of life that exceeded the Battle of Trafalgar.

 During the Crimean War, the government urged the commissioners to set up a light on Muckle Flugga to protect Her Majesty's ships.
 A temporary lighthouse 50 ft high was built 200 ft above sea level and lit on 11 October 1854.
+It had been built by a 100 tonnes of material in addition to locally quarried rock.
 It was thought to be high and safe enough to withstand the elements, but when winter storms began waves broke heavily on the tower and burst open the door to the living quarters.

 The principal keeper reported that 40 ft of stone dyke had been broken down, and the keepers had no dry place to sit or sleep.
 Plans were made for a higher and more permanent lighthouse, but there were still disagreements about where to locate it, Muckle Flugga or Lamba Ness.
 The orders to start the work on the new Muckle Flugga tower were finally given in June 1855.
+It was completed in 1857 after a huge effort as every item had to be transported and carried to the top.
+It was decided to use bricks as it was easier to transport.

 The lighthouse's original name was "North Unst", but in 1964 that was changed to "Muckle Flugga".